dodgemcintosh/Ames-Housing-Predictions/readme.md

 These are the following deliverables that I submitted for the project:

 1. Code for the regression and classification models, including exploratory data analysis.
-2. Multiple successful prediction submissions on the private, in-class, Kaggle competition for the regression model.
+2. Multiple successful prediction submissions on a private Kaggle competition for the regression model.
-3. Multiple successful prediction submissions on the private, in-class, Kaggle competition for the classification model.
+3. Multiple successful prediction submissions on a private Kaggle competition for the classification model.

 ## Project Feedback + Evaluation